 If you picked Bob, you would be correct!
 Bob is the head of a household that has 2 children (children need goods too!), he and his wife earn a lot of money (120k total), he regularly purchases new vehicles (a high value item) and is a technology enthusiast (aka a buyer of consumer discretionary items).

 How do survey companies know about you?
 There are a few ways they do this.
 First off, they get this data from your profile information.
 Your profile is used to match you with more relevant surveys so that you’re not being invited to complete surveys you won’t qualify for (ex. ones about children if you are not a parent).

 The other, more sophisticated method they use involves geo-fingerprinting.
 This involves being able to determine someone’s basic data, based on their location.

 What if you lie on surveys?

 From there, the way you answer surveys also matters.
-If your answers are wildly different from the way other people in your same (supposed) demographic bucket answer surveys, your account may be investigated.
+If your answers are wildly different from the way other people in your same (supposed) demographic bucket answer them, your account may be investigated.
 Although you might get away with lying on a few surveys, it’s a short-term strategy that could ultimately result in your account being banned.

-Pro Tip: Don’t be fooled by ‘proof’ of earnings
+Pro Tip: Don’t be fooled by ‘proof’ of earnings from paid survey sites

 If you’ve been researching making money taking surveys, no doubt you’ve come across a payment proof from a survey site that looks similar to this: